The Ocean River Institute is providing information about alternatives to Roundup as part of our Clean Water Project.

 |Manual removal||Here, we mean removing weeds one-by-one by hand.||Remove weeds before they have a chance to establish a large root system and before they go to seed.
 This is best accomplished with frequent weeding – about every 2 weeks.
 Hand weeding frequently is effective for annual weeds but can also control perennial weeds before they become well established.|

 Act now for better lawn care practices.
-Add your name and comments to a letter addressed to your town’s Conservation Commission and Town Manager.
+Add your name and comments to a letter addressed to your town’s municipal officials.